 The sports and fitness industry is continually growing.
-Finding the niche that’s right for you may take some time.
-And you might even decide to include several specialties in your business, ensuring you always have a full roster of clients.
+It’s important to find a niche that’s right for you.
+You might even decide to include several specialties in your business, ensuring you always have a full roster of clients.

 Once you know the direction you want to pursue, consider working with a copywriter.
 After all, what good is a specialty if nobody knows about it?
 A fitness copywriter can help you differentiate yourself from the competition and promote any of the following business ventures and more:

-The sooner you begin promoting your offerings, the sooner you’ll fill your client roster and be on the road to fulfilling your potential.
-Like someone thinking about getting into shape, there are 100 excuses why now is not the best time, but that’s not how you succeed.
+The sooner you begin promoting your fitness / weight loss / sports offerings, the sooner you’ll fill your client roster and be on the road to fulfilling your potential.
+Like someone thinking about getting into shape, there are 100 excuses why the timing isn’t right at the moment, but that’s not how you succeed.